 - 1 garlic clove, minced

 - 2 cups chicken broth

-  While the turkey brines, make the compound butter by smashing the softened stick of butter, garlic, shallot, sage, orange zest, and salt together with a fork or your hands until well combined.
-Cover and refrigerate.
+- While the turkey brines, make the compound butter by smashing the softened stick of butter, garlic, shallot, sage, orange zest, and salt together with a fork or your hands until well combined.

 - Remove the turkey from the brine, then rinse and pat dry.